 - Immediate Satisfaction and Less Work

 Rather than waiting for seed to grow in your lawn, sod gives you immediate results.
-Within just a few short weeks you will have a healthy and beautiful lawn without...[read more]
+Within just a few short weeks you will have a healthy and beautiful lawn without all of the care during the...[read more]

 Weak, stressed lawns are more susceptible to the intrusion of pests and diseases than a healthy lawn.
 You can reduce your chances of insect infestation by mowing frequently and at least 3” to encourage a deep root system, by using fertilizers sparingly, and by watering appropriately.

 Florida’s climate causes a year-round bug season.
 It is pertinent to monitor your lawn weekly throughout the summer for signs of insects.
-If your lawn is...[read more]
+If your lawn is showing signs of damage from...[read more]

 The first step to controlling those pesky weeds in your lawn is correctly identifying them.
 Here is a short guide to help you do that.